narkhy/MatrixHasYou/README.md

     Follow the white rabbit.
     Knock, knock, Neo.

-Watch a demonstration here:
+Watch a (little accelerated) demonstration here: https://asciinema.org/a/378478
-https://asciinema.org/a/378478

-- The script can be used anyway and anywhere, though -HINT- you can use it to customize your terminal in GNUL systems (GNUL = "GNU/Linux") add a command line at the end of /home/[USER]/.bashrc to run the MatrixHasYou script every time you launch your terminal (i.e.; python3 MatrixHasYou.py).
+- The script can be used anyway and anywhere, though -HINT- you can use it to customize your terminal in GNUL systems (GNUL = "GNU/Linux") by adding a command line at the end of /home/[USER]/.bashrc to run the MatrixHasYou.py script every time you launch your terminal (i.e.; python3 MatrixHasYou.py).
 This way the console will greet you everytime as if you were Neo :) (achieving this was the reason why I wanted to develop this script in the first place!).

 - This script addresses in two different ways the problem of representing the movie scene typed messages with high fidelity.
 The first two lines drop the characters with a particular rythm, so they required lists of sleep times for each character (measured from the scene, letter by letter!).
 For the third line it uses a function (which I called "liveType") that displays the characters in any text string in a fancy way, as if it was being typed live (in this case at a constant rate, though, also measured from the film scene).
 Appart from the text string itself, "liveType" also takes 'delay' and 'remain' parameters: 'delay' sets the time it takes for new characters to appear, 'remain' sets the time the whole message will remain displayed.